fabriciocarboni/geekcell/README.md

 # AWS automation in order to provision the infra needed for a ECS Fargate cluster

+Ps: Terragrunt implementation of this stack is available [here](https://github.com/fabriciocarboni/geekcell-terragrunt)

 ## Requirements:

 Terraform version 1.3.2 ( https://releases.hashicorp.com/terraform/1.3.2/ )